Bear with...the trauma teddy knitting pattern is here!

 All the instructions are below.
 Finished teddies can be handed in to any Children 1st office or participating police station, or alternatively you can post them to Children 1st, 83 Whitehouse Loan, Edinburgh, EH9 1AT.
 Also, if you are going to the Edinburgh Festival between 3rd and 27th August, you can hand teddies in to the Police Scotland command vehicle by the Scott Monument in Princes Street Gardens.

 Once teddies have been received they will be dressed in a Children 1st t shirt and distributed to police vehicles across Scotland.
 The back of the t shirt features the number for Parentline, as a way to remind families that a kind and skilled listening ear is available seven days a week through our free helpline and webchat service.

 These simple guidelines explain the design requirements for hand-made trauma teddies.

 Your interest in supporting this project is greatly appreciated.
 In order to comply with recommendations provided by Police Scotland Legal Department and to ensure good Health and Safety practice, we request that all donations of teddies adhere to the following guidance:

-- Donations must be hand-knitted and meet the pattern specifications provided.
+- Donations must meet the pattern specifications provided.